yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Complete the `CollectionPage` component**

-In `./client/src/components/main/collections/collectionPage/index.tsx`, we've defined a component to display a single collection's details.
 Use the `useCollectionPage` hook for state management.

 **Create `useDeleteCollectionButton` custom hook**